pjsama/Data-Analysis-Portfolio/README.md

 The analysis revealed strong content growth around 2019, a heavy focus on movies, and increasing diversification in terms of countries producing Netflix content.

 ## Education
-- Kist College of Management, Nepal
+Kist college of Management, Nepal:
-Bachelor of Information Management (BIM)
+Bachelor Of Information Management,
-2021-2025
+2021 - 2025

 ---

 ## Certificates